zeindevs/zeindevs/README.md

 - 👋 Hi, I’m @zeindevs
-- 👀 I’m interested in Software Development
+- 👀 I’m interested in Software Enginnering
-- 🌱 I’m currently learning Software Engineering using python, java, c++, c#, go
+- 🌱 I’m currently learning Software Engineering using python, java, c++, C#
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...